jordanm3/street-art-to-fine-art/README.md

 4. Use the narrow encoded layer to encode the corpus of fine art images and a test street art image, resulting in a set of feature tensors.
 Use cosine similarity to compare the street art image to every fine art image in the corpus to find the most visually similar matches.
 [Code found here.](https://github.com/jordanm3/street-art-to-fine-art/blob/master/models/image_comparison.ipynb)

 5. Develop a Flask web application that allows a user to upload an image of street art from their computer.
-The app then returns the top 3 pieces of fine art that the autoencoder model determines are the best matches.
+Return the top 3 pieces of fine art that the autoencoder model determines are the best matches.
 Files used in the app include:
       a.
 [Flask python code](https://github.com/jordanm3/street-art-to-fine-art/blob/master/flask_files/imagecomparison.py)
       b.
 [Home page](https://github.com/jordanm3/street-art-to-fine-art/blob/master/flask_files/index.html)
       c.
 [Results page](https://github.com/jordanm3/street-art-to-fine-art/blob/master/flask_files/results.html)